-- You've had prior treatment with rTMS, and whether it was helpful in treating your depression.
+- You've had treatment with rTMS in the past and whether it was helpful in treating your depression.

 Before your first appointment

 Repetitive TMS isn't invasive, doesn't require anesthesia and can be performed on an outpatient basis.
-You don't need to arrange for someone to drive you home after treatment — unless, for the first treatment, you prefer a driver until you get a sense of how you'll feel afterward.
+While you don't need to arrange for someone to drive you home after treatment, you may prefer to be driven home after the first session to get a sense of how you'll feel afterward.

 What you can expect

-Repetitive TMS is usually done in a doctor's office or clinic.
+Repetitive TMS is usually done in a health care provider's office or clinic.
 It requires a series of treatment sessions to be effective.
-Generally, sessions are carried out daily, five times a week for four to six weeks.
+Generally, sessions are carried out daily, five times a week, for 4 to 6 weeks.

 Your first treatment

-Before treatment begins, your doctor will need to identify the best place to put the magnets on your head and the best dose of magnetic energy for you.
-Your first appointment typically lasts about 60 minutes.
+Before treatment begins, your health care provider will need to identify the best place to put the magnet on your head and the best dose of magnetic energy for you.
+Your first appointment usually lasts about an hour.

 - You'll be taken to a treatment room, asked to sit in a reclining chair and given earplugs to wear during the procedure.

 - An electromagnetic coil will be placed against your head and switched off and on repeatedly to produce stimulating pulses.
-This results in a tapping or clicking sound that usually lasts for a few seconds, followed by a pause.
-You'll also feel a tapping sensation on your forehead.
-This part of the process is called mapping.
+This results in a tapping sensation on your head and a clicking sound, followed by a pause.

 During each treatment

-- You'll sit in a comfortable chair, wearing ear plugs, with the magnetic coil placed against your head.
+- You'll sit in a comfortable chair, wearing earplugs, with the magnetic coil placed against your head.
 The treatment location of the coil is different from where the coil makes your fingers or thumb move.

 After each treatment

 You can return to your normal daily activities after your treatment.
 You might have a headache for a short time afterward.
-Between treatments, you can expect to work and drive.
+Between treatments, you can usually expect to work and drive.

 If rTMS works for you, your depression symptoms may improve or go away completely.
 Symptom relief may take a few weeks of treatment.

-The effectiveness of rTMS may improve as researchers learn more about techniques, the number of stimulations required and the best sites on the brain to stimulate.
+The effectiveness of rTMS may improve as researchers learn more about techniques, the number of stimulations needed and the best sites on the brain to stimulate.

-After completion of an rTMS treatment series, standard care for depression ― such as medication and psychotherapy ― may be recommended as ongoing treatment.
+After completing an rTMS treatment series for depression, standard care — such as medicine and talk therapy — may be recommended as ongoing treatment.